Amastra tenuispira

 Amastra tenuispira is an extinct species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Amastridae.

-The species wasn't extinct at the time of discovery.
+The species was not extinct at the time of discovery.
 It has been assessed for The IUCN Red List of Threatened Species in 1996 as extinct.

 Description

 The length of the shell attains 17 mm, its diameter 6.5 mm.

 (Original description) The shell is dextral, imperforate, and solid, with an acuminately turreted shape and a conical spire.
 The apex is subacute.
 Its surface is lustreless, covered with somewhat coarse, irregular incremental striae, while the whorls of the protoconch are very finely radiately sulcated.

 The color is light brown, with the upper whorls darker, and the shell is covered with an earthy brown, fugacious epidermis.
 The shell consists of 7 somewhat convex whorls, with some specimens showing a slight margining above; the suture is well impressed.

 The aperture is oval and oblique, rather small, with a light-brown interior.
 The peristome is simple and acute, with the extremities united by a thin callosity.
 The columella is sub-biplicate, light-brown, tortuous, and abruptly terminates in an oblique, dentiform plait.